 Seniors who are lonely or socially isolated may have an increased risk for a variety of illnesses, including dementia, depression, heart disease, and stroke.

-Maximize your efforts by combining strategies – join a Facebook group or seek a volunteer position based on your hobbies or interests.
-You may find new friends who share similar interests while pursuing an activity you enjoy.
+Loneliness can feel overwhelming for seniors, but there are strategies you can try that promote a more engaging, active lifestyle to enhance their quality of life and overall well-being.
+You can maximize your efforts by combining strategies, like helping them join a Facebook group or seek a volunteer position based on their hobbies or interests.
+Ideally, they’ll find new friends who share similar interests while pursuing an activity they enjoy.

 1. Volunteer

-Volunteering usually appears at the top of the list for combating loneliness, and for a good reason – focusing on the needs of others helps us gain perspective.
+Volunteering is usually at the top of the list for combating social isolation, and for good reason — focusing on the needs of others helps us gain perspective, which helps minimize feelings of loneliness.

 Volunteering can be especially powerful for those struggling to find a sense of purpose.
-Serving as a volunteer not only allows us to meet and make new friends but provides the opportunity to share our wisdom and talents for a good cause.
+It allows us to meet and make new friends and share our wisdom and talents for a good cause.

-Consider causes and interests that you find meaningful and connect with related organizations in your community.
-You may be surprised how quickly you feel empowered to make a difference.
+Consider causes and interests that they find meaningful and connect with related organizations in the community.
+You may be surprised how quickly they feel empowered to make a difference.

-Caregiver Tip: Help your loved one search for positions that interest them, and make the initial connection between them and the organization.
-Go slowly and encourage your loved one to try something new.
+Help your parent or person in your care search for positions that interest them and make the initial connection between them and the organization.
+Go slowly and encourage them to try something new.
+To get started, check out VolunteerMatch.org, a 501(c)(3) organization dedicated to connecting volunteers with appropriate opportunities in their local area.

 2. Get Social

-Becoming fluent in Facebook and other social media platforms (Instagram, Twitter, etc.) can benefit seniors.
-In addition to connecting you with former friends, Facebook hosts numerous topic-specific groups you can join.
+Becoming fluent in Facebook and other social media platforms can benefit seniors.
+In addition to connecting your parent or other aging adult with former friends, Facebook hosts numerous topic-specific groups they can join.

-With over 10 million groups available, there is something for everyone.
+With millions of groups available, there is something for everyone.
 Most groups are free, can be public or private, and allow members to chat about topics that interest them.

 3. Embrace Technology

 Virtual technology has advanced significantly over the past decade, allowing users to chat with friends and family from smartphones and tablets.
-Becoming proficient at Zoom, Skype, or FaceTime will enable you to see friends and family and also participate in online activities.
+Becoming proficient at Zoom or FaceTime will enable your parent or other person in your care to see friends and family and also participate in online activities.

-Virtual craft classes, book clubs, exercise groups, and Friday night poker games are becoming more commonplace – offering adults with mobility or transportation issues additional ways to connect.
+Many craft classes, book clubs, exercise groups, and Friday night poker games meet virtually – offering adults with mobility or transportation issues additional ways to connect.
+Online classes are frequently available at the local library or senior center.

 4. Exercise Daily

 The positive physical and mental benefits of regular physical activity are well-documented.
-A daily walk or yoga class can alleviate boredom, release stress, and improve mood of seniors.
+For seniors, a daily walk or yoga class can alleviate boredom, release stress, and improve mood.
+Something as simple as taking a walk around the block every day when the weather permits can help combat feelings of social isolation and help aging adults feel more connected to their community.

 5. Adopt a Pet